CodeIncHQ/lib-doctrinesessionhandler/README.md

 ---

 :warning: The Doctrine session handler is now integrated in [`codeinc/lib-session`](https://github.com/CodeIncHQ/lib-session) since its version 2.0.
-This package is abandon and should not be used anymore for new developpements.
+This package is abandoned and should not be used anymore for new developpements.

 ---